invader35/custom_elements/wiki/tutorial.md

 ### component to generate

-thi section is where you specicy which `.html` need to be ported to dart. the path is relative to `lib/src`.
+This section is where you specicy which `.html` need to be ported to dart. the path is relative to `lib/src`.

-here's an example:
+Here's an example:

 ```yaml
 files_to_generate: